kotritrona/osumapper/v7.0/README.md

 - start Jupyter Notebook
 - run 01_Training.ipynb for training
 - run 02_Mapmaking.ipynb for map making

+## Maplist Generator

+- Run `node maplist_gen.js` under the directory to use the maplist generator

 ## Difference from previous versions